swissmanu/harmonyhubjs-client/docs/protocol/stanzaTypes.md

 # Stanza Types
-At the current state of reverse engineering, there are two different type of stanzas Logitech is using for its Harmony
+At the current state of reverse engineering, there are two different types of stanzas Logitech is using for its Harmony
 hubs:

 ## IQ